Job Prospects... At a glance

 *Growth projections are for the broader category “Bricklayers, Carpenters and Joiners”.

 Over the next five years, we expect there will be continued demand for carpenters and joiners in Auckland due to the increasing building activity there.
-Work will eventually slow, and after 2021 a decline is expected, but at a slower rate than between 2006 and 2013.
+Work will slow up to 2023, where a slight decline is expected, but should pick up a little towrds 2028.

 Source: Statistics NZ Census and MBIE projections

 |Overseas||In further study||Receiving a benefit||In employment||Median Salary|

 Carpenters and joiners are on Immigration New Zealand's Construction and Infrastructure Skill Shortage List for all regions.
 If a job appears on the list, it means the government is actively encouraging skilled people in the role to come and work in New Zealand.
 A full list is available on the Immigration New Zealand website.

 Immigration NZ, skill shortage list: skillshortages.immigration.govt.nz